 Admission and enrolment

-Following the successful completion of the BA or BA(Hons) you may apply for the Master of Arts degree.
-The MA is awarded with classes of honours.
+Following the successful completion of the BA or BA(Hons), you may apply for the Master of Arts degree.
+The MA is awarded classes of honours.

 To be admitted to the MA, you must have completed a Bachelor of Arts (or equivalent) or a Bachelor of Arts with Honours (or equivalent) in the same subject and must have achieved a satisfactory grade average – normally a B+ average or better.